zahidesad/BingoGame/README.md

 # CODE DESIGN
-## The main purpose of object “ZahidEsadBaltaciNode”:
+## The main purpose of object “Node”:
 This class provides a multiple node structure for use in bingo game.
 There are three nodes: next, previous, and down.
-## The main purpose of object “ZahidEsadBaltaciBingoLinkedList”:
+## The main purpose of object “BingoLinkedList”:
 This class provides a list data structure using the doubly linked list and multi linked list structure.
 In general, this structure offers the following functions:
 1) Special Methods for Multi Linked List: Special methods such as “addByIndex(), getWithDownNode() and removeWithDownNode()” perform the operations of adding, accessing, and removing the elements of the list in accordance with the purpose of the project (using a multi-linked list).
 2) Adding and Removing Elements in an Ordinary Way: Adding to the beginning and end of the list and removing a specific element from the list can be done.
 Methods such as “addToFirst(), addToEnd(), remove()” provide this.